davlo199/MDFHPCode/README.md

-# MDFHPCode
+# Multidimensional Fractional Hawkes Process Code, Data and Results
 Code and data used for the results in "A Multidimensional Fractional Hawkes Process for Earthquakes".

 ## Compiling the C++ code
-Most scripts incorporate a C++ mex file for the "ml.m" function.
+Most scripts incorporate a C++ mex file for the "ml.m" function, all of which are contained in the directory "code/MitLef".
 The file "LTInversionArray.mex" should be sufficient to run the .mex file.
 If not follow the instructions.

 Some parts of the code have been re-implemented in C++ and you may need to run
 ```